 After only five years in Salt Lake City, Elizabeth's family, father Charles Kemmish, and mother Elizabeth Wilkey Kemmish, returned to Harrison County, Iowa.
 All her brothers and sisters, except Jane who married Thomas Fowler, moved to Iowa.
 I do not know about you, but something about that just seems very strange to me.
 I am curious if Brigham Young tried to convince Elizabeth's father to take more wives.
 From the records, Charles Kemmish only had one wife, Elizabeth's mother.
 Would this be a reason he went all the way back to Iowa with his wife and family?
 It seems odd to walk 1400 miles only to walk 1400 miles back.

 After further research, I discovered that Charles Kemmish left Utah because he was afraid of the Mormons.
-He was selling flour to soldiers, which is something Mormons were not supposed to do.
+He was selling flour to immigrants, which is something Brigham Young specifically told the Mormons not to do.
+All Later Day Saints were forbidden from trading with the travelers.
 A group of pioneers from Arkansas were passing through the area.
 Charles Kemmish was planning on selling them flour, but did not have any available.
 By the skin of his teeth, he was almost a party to the Mountain Meadows Massacre.
 Mormons, dressed as Indians, ambushed a wagon train killing everyone, women and children.
 It has a horrid event that made National News.
 There are still questions about whether or not Brigham Young knew about the massacre, or planned it himself.

 Charles Kemmish was terrified, and wanted to get out of Utah quickly.
 The Federal Government were coming down hard on the Mormons.
 Escaped by lying to the Mormons and said he was leaving to set up a farm.
 He never returned.